luminolabs/lumino-api/README.md

 3. **Datasets**: Upload and management of training datasets
 4. **Fine-tuning**: Creation and monitoring of fine-tuning jobs
 5. **Models**: Information about base models and fine-tuned models
-6. **Inference**: Management of inference endpoints and query execution
 7. **Usage**: Tracking of resource usage and associated costs

 ## Authentication